picocms/Pico/about.md

 https://github.com/BesrourMS/magazine
 {% endcomment %}

-* Add support for markdown links inside description without *catastrophically breaking* the rest of the page.
-* link to cookbook in the future as well.

 And if that's still not enough creative power for you, you can check out Pico's Plugin system.

 ### Plugins Extend Pico's PHP

 Pico's Plugin system allows for users to extend Pico's functionality by hooking in their own PHP code.
 Along with Themes, we also have a growing library of community-developed plugins you can use to add new features to your Pico site.
 You can find these plugins [here on our site]({{ site.github.url }}/customization/#plugins), and even more on [our wiki]({{ site.gh_project_url }}/wiki/Pico-Plugins).

-* **@PhrozenByte** any more to say about Plugins?

 ## Getting Started

 Ready to try Pico for yourself?
 Head on over to our [Download][Download] page to get yourself a copy.
 You can find more information on building your own Pico site in our [Documentation][Docs].
 And of course, **we're here to help**!
 If you require any assistance, or if you find a bug in Pico, let us know!
 Check out the [Getting Help][GettingHelp] section of our Documentation for more details.
 We appreciate your feedback!
 Pico is a community-driven project and we need *your* feedback to keep making it better!

+---

 * **General Notes**
 * Larger "About" portion at the beginning?
   * Should contain all the "Why's" of Pico, before the "How's".
 * Expand YAML in main documentation.
-* Add screenshots to customization as well.

 * **VS Other CMS's**
-* configuration
+* configuration / interface
-* limitations
+* limitations when customizing

+* **Markdown and YAML**
+* History Lesson / Origins / What & Why
+  * Something about Markdown's standardization and popularity?

+* **Customization**
+* Link to Themes and Plugins sections separately?
+Link to this page instead of [Customization][Customization]?
+(First/Intro Line)
+* link to cookbook in the future as well.
+* **@PhrozenByte** any more to say about Plugins?

+* **Fancybox Implementation**
+* Using `capture` for thumbnail variables because I couldn't concatenate `site.github.url` with the URI using `assign`.
+* Add Magnifying Glass as second style?
+* Fix slight gap under images. (line-height: 0; on container and line-height: 24px; on content seems to fix)
+* Add support for markdown links inside descriptions without *catastrophically breaking* the rest of the page.

 [Docs]: {{ site.github.url }}/docs/
 [DocsYAML]: {{ site.github.url }}/docs#text-file-markup